Instructions Reference

 #Merging

-In C#, you might solve these with LINQ's Join or by manually interleaving sorted enumerables:
+In C#, you might solve a two-source merge with LINQ's Join, or by manually interleaving sorted enumerables:

 // C# merge of two sorted lists by key